jonwhittlestone/farmbox/README.md

 ## Bugs
 - no registration/login.html template for deeplink/?next
+- catch if order form date is empty
+- validation for email format
+- validation if no products are selected
+- fulfillment target date validation if in past

 [ ] Polishing with precommit hook for docstrings, tests and ReadTheDocs
 ==========================================